skr31/SONiC/doc/nvidia_component_listing_hld.md

    save_file /etc/mlnx/component-versions dump
 }
 ```
-The file will be placed under the `dump/` directory
+The file will be placed under the `dump/` directory in the tar.

 # Tests